Paulino Bernal

 Paulino Bernal (June 22, 1939 – September 10, 2022) was an American accordion player and Christian evangelist.
-He was a member of the Texano Tex-Mex group Conjunto Bernal.
+He was a member of the Tejano Tex-Mex group Conjunto Bernal.

 In 1972, Paulino converted from the apostolic Christian Evangelical and founded Bernal Christian Records to evangelize his Protestant Christian beliefs.
 Bernal owned and operated more than a dozen Spanish Language religious radio stations in Texas, which carried a satellite-fed programming schedule through his La Nuevo Cristiana ministry.
 In 2008 Paulino Bernal released a new CD of polkas produced by Grammy-winning producer Armando Lichtenberger Jr., "El Maestro Del Accordion Y Sus Polkas" on Urban Records and received his first Grammy nomination for Best Polka Album for the 51st Annual Grammys.

 Early life

 Paulino Bernal was born on June 22, 1939, in Raymondville, Texas.
 Paulino was raised in poverty and dropped out of school when he was in the seventh grade.
 An accomplished accordionist by that time, he left school "to try and earn money and get us out of the poverty in which we found ourselves."
 Bernal’s mother was a divorcee, and early on she moved to Kingsville, Texas, where Paulino, his older brother Eloy, the younger Luis, and three sisters picked cotton, cucumbers, and other crops to help support the family.
-One day a man came by the house selling a guitar and Mrs. Bernal "with great sacrifice," bought it for the boys.
-Paulino soon learned enough to play the cantinas with an elderly accordionist, where he picked up tips to help buy food for the Bernal family.
-After hearing accordionists on the radio, Paulino dreamed of joining their ranks.
+After his mother purchased a guitar for the children, Bernal soon learned to play the cantinas with an elderly accordionist, where he picked up tips to help buy food for his family.
+He soon became interested in the accordion as well after listening to accordionists on the radio.